hmaerki/usb_switches/README.md

 ## Copyright

-Everithing what I collect on this page is copyrighted by the manufactures.
+Everything what I collect on this page is copyrighted by the manufactures.
 However, feel free to reuse my work of collecting the information, software etc.